 The Resurrection of Jesus Christ is the most thrilling event in history.
 It is the confounding resolution to the profound crisis of evil from the Friday before.
 The Friday showed the full impact of sin: death.
-The Sunday showed God had the power not only to defeat sin, but to forgive man, even for the suffering we cause the creator.
+The Sunday showed God had the power not only to defeat sin but also to forgive man, even for the suffering we cause the creator.

 However, love is nothing if it is not free.
 We are still free reject Jesus Christ, even if we have a duty to reciprocate His love for us: a love that was prepared to suffer even unto death.

 But even if you do not believe that Christ is God, it is impossible to deny the central importance of that Sunday in history.
-Nothing approaches the stamp of influence that the open tomb has had on world affairs.
+Nothing approaches the stamp of influence that open tomb has had on world affairs.